In this article: (click on these to bring you down into the article)

 TOP

-how to get an accurate drawing onto your paper or canvas to paint without having skill or taking the TIME to draw it.
+Classic methods of how to get an accurate drawing onto your paper or canvas to paint without having skill or taking the TIME to draw it.

 See this page of mine for link to other YouTubes I recommend.
 Use a full size reference photo to transfer images